tml21/libtml-java/doc/tml_bin_install.md

 <a name="debianLink"></a>
 ## Debian package dependencies  ##

 The libTML-java debian package depends on the libTML-c debian package.

-So install the libTML-c debian package first.
+Install the libTML-c debian package and the packages it depends on first.

 ## libTML-java debian package ##
 Download the libTML-java package onto your target system.